Charles Carroll Wood: Life

 Charles Carroll Wood was born in Halifax, Nova Scotia where his father, John Taylor Wood, had resided since the end of the American Civil War having served as a Confederate Officer.
 Charles Carroll Wood was a grandnephew of Jefferson Davis and a great-grandson of Zachary Taylor, 12th President of the United States.
 His great-great-grandfather was Colonel Richard Taylor, an Officer in the Continental Army of the American Revolutionary War.

 Wood's mother was Lola Mackubin Wood and his brother was Zachary Taylor Wood.
 Wood's mother hailed from the Carrolls of Carrollton.
-Charles Carroll of Carrollton was a signatory of the American Declaration of Independence.
+Charles Carroll of Carrollton was a signatory of the United States Declaration of Independence.

 Charles Carroll Wood was educated in England at Bedford Modern School between 1886 and 1889, and later entered the Royal Military College of Canada in Kingston, Ontario, graduating in 1896.
 When his father left the United States for Canada after the American Civil War, Wood remained a British Subject of Canadian birth and was commissioned into the 1st Loyal North Lancashire Regiment.
 He served in India before being sent to South Africa at the outset of the Second Boer War and was made Lieutenant in 1899.

 On 11 November 1899, Charles Carroll Wood was killed at Belmont, near Orange River, having 'been wounded in the head and chest with his face to the foe'.
 Wood's Colonel, Cecil Edward Keith-Falconer of the Northumberland Fusiliers, was killed at the same time.
 Corporal Lincoln, who had been involved in the skirmish at Belmont, stated in his diary that it 'had been a splendid victory for the British arms completely defeating the Boers on their own chosen position which was one of great natural strength'.